mc2-project/opaque-sql/README.md

 [![Build Status](https://travis-ci.org/ucbrise/opaque.svg?branch=master)](https://travis-ci.org/ucbrise/opaque)

-Opaque is a package for Apache Spark SQL that enables strong security for DataFrames using Intel SGX trusted hardware.
+Opaque is a package for Apache Spark SQL that enables encryption for DataFrames using Intel SGX trusted hardware.
 The aim is to enable analytics on sensitive data in an untrusted cloud.
-Opaque allows encrypting the contents of a DataFrame.
-Subsequent DataFrame operations will run within SGX enclaves.
+Once the contents of a DataFrame are encrypted, subsequent operations will run within SGX enclaves.

 This project is based on our NSDI 2017 paper [1].
 The oblivious execution mode is not included in this release.